localvoid/ivi/packages/ivi/README.md

 ): T | null;
 ```

-`findDOMNode` finds the closest DOM node child that belongs to a stateful node
-subtree.
+- `node` - Stateful node.

 > *SSR: Throws an exception.*

 #### **`containsDOMElement()`**

+`containsDOMElement` checks if a stateful node contains a DOM elements in its subtree.

 ```ts
 function containsDOMElement(